cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

 Checksum the system.
 If there is a meta data store storing meta data about files, then once in a while run a checksum to ensure that:
 1. The file purported to be in the meta data exists in S3 (expensive I know :frown: )
 2. The meta data is well formed.
 The blank meta data could be caused by it being malformed.
-Should I be gainfully employed, I will:
+Here is what I would do:
 * find the module responsible
 * investigate the data using my private key token
 * identify the area of code